 Sadly, Yog never got to see just how wrong he was about the gay thing.
 For one, Knight teamed up with Stevie Wonder, Dionne Warwick and Elton John for one of the earliest celebrity AIDS fundraisers, the Grammy award winning chart-topper That’s What Friends Are For, America’s biggest selling single of 1986.
 And yes, in a room full of legendary vocalists, it’s Gladys that absolutely steals the show.

 Secondly, two years after Michael died, Gladys teamed up with his Eighties arch rival, the other George; the Boy O’Dowd and his band Culture Club.
-Previewed live at LA’s Greek Theatre in 2018 and released as a single that neatly coincided with Knight’s 2019 tour.
+Previewed live at LA’s Greek Theatre in 2018 and released as a single that neatly coincided with Knight’s impending tour.

 Opening with a knowingly retro piano, Runaway Train is a lush ‘70s soul-inflected chugger with a driving midtempo.
 And, with that eternally svelte figure and almost entirely unchanged voice she manages to look and sound half the age of the Boy.